theriverman/django-minio-backend/README.md

 ```

 5. Initialize the buckets & set their public policy (OPTIONAL):<br>
-This `django-admin` command creates both the private and public buckets in case one of them does not exists,
+This `django-admin` command creates both the private and public buckets in case one of them does not exist,
 and sets the *public* bucket's privacy policy from `private`(default) to `public`.<br>
 ```bash
 python manage.py initialize_buckets